 At high speeds, this will generate a significant vibration.
 An unbalanced blade can cause damage to the spindle housings on your mower deck and will need to be repaired.

-A blade can become unbalanced a couple of different ways:
+A blade can become unbalanced in a couple of different ways:

 - Sand sucked into your mower deck can wear your blade unevenly causing an unbalanced blade.